JohnReid/DeLorean/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was one NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'John Reid <john.reid@mrc-bsu.cam.ac.uk>'

 License components with restrictions and base license permitting such:
   MIT + file LICENSE